Skip to main content

 basepathSubdirectory for the entity if it is in a monorepo

-aliasAlias is optional and only relevant if you have opted into multi-account support
+aliasAlias for the configuration in Cortex (only needed if you have opted into multi-account support)

 Ownership